Before electronic gadgets, cinemas, shopping malls, and cafes invaded our lives, Zoo was the most preferred destination for family outings.

 The best time to visit Franklin Park Zoo is when they open at 9 am.

-Visiting the Zoo early in the morning is better because the animals are most active, the temperature is moderate, and the crowd is yet to get in.
+Visiting the zoo early in the morning is better because the animals are most active, the temperature is moderate, and the crowd has yet to get in.

 When you start early, you get more time to explore the Zoo.
 In between, you can have lunch at one of the restaurants and start exploring the Zoo again.